 << Return to About Us

 The Manufacturing Confectioner Publishing Company publishes trade magazines and directories in the confectionery and surfactant industries.
 It was founded in 1921 in Chicago, Illinois, and currently its office is in Princeton, Wisconsin.
-In 2011, the Manufacturing Confectioner will celebrate its 90th anniversary as a strong and successful family-owned business.
+In 2011, the Manufacturing Confectioner celebrated its 90th anniversary as a strong and successful family-owned business.

 << Return to About Us

 The Manufacturing Confectioner was first published as the Candy Manufacturer in 1921 out of its office in the Chicago Stock Exchange building at 30 North LaSalle Street.
 Founded by Earl R. Allured, the magazine had what at that time was an innovative focus: to provide advanced information on production, management, economics, raw materials, marketing and other topics vital to the confectionery industry.
 Earl had previously worked for 5 years in the advertising department of Candy & Ice Cream, the "youngest and liveliest" trade magazine in the confectionery field.
 His vision, however, was to create a magazine which was uniquely devoted to the more technical aspects of candy production and sales.

 The mission of the Manufacturing Confectioner reflected the vision that Earl had for the confectionery industry — to advance the technology of the industry from the "kettle tradition."
 He was well attuned to the profound changes that were occurring in business and industry at that time.